fehuapaya/aci-vetr-collector/README.md

 # How it works

-The tool collects data from a number of endpoints on the APIC for configuration, current faults, scale-related data, etc. The tool currently has no interaction with the switches--all data is collected from the APIC, via the API.
-All queries are for specific MO clases.
-The following API endpoints are queried by this tool:
+The tool collects data from a number of endpoints on the APIC for configuration, current faults, scale-related data, etc. The results of these queries are archived in a zip file to be shared with Cisco.
+The tool currently has no interaction with the switches--all data is collected from the APIC, via the API.

+The following API managed objects are queried by this tool:

 ```
 /api/class/eqptcapacityL3RemoteUsageCap5min.json